How to Get Windows 10 for Free (or Under $30)

 “If the user [installs Windows 10] before activating Windows, they will see an ‘Activate Windows’ watermark on their desktop, as well an experience a limit on Windows 10 personalization options,” Microsoft told Tom’s Hardware in a statement.

+Microsoft brands PCs running an unactivated version of Windows 10 with a watermark in the bottom-right corner of the screen.
+A Microsoft spokesperson told me that activating Windows 10 ensures you have a legitimate copy of Windows 10, and the watermark is an attempt to alert consumers that their version could be false.
+However, if you downloaded your ISO directly from Microsoft, there's no way your copy can be a fake.

 If you don’t activate Windows 10, you won’t be able to change Personalization options in the Settings menu.
-That means no access to personal desktop wallpapers, slideshow backgrounds, Start, taskbar, Action Center or title bar colors, light or dark color schemes, font choices or lock screen options.
+That means you can't choose personal desktop wallpapers, slideshow backgrounds, Start, taskbar, Action Center or title bar colors, light or dark color schemes, font choices or lock screen options.

-The lack of custom aesthetics can be a real downer, especially if you like to liven things up by changing colors and images.
+The lack of custom aesthetics can be a downer, especially if you like to liven things up by changing colors and images.
 However, we checked, and you can still change your wallpaper if you right-click an image from the web or a personal photo and set it as your wallpaper.
 And if you have a wallpaper tied to your Microsoft account, it will appear if you sign into Windows with that account.

 Unsurprisingly, Microsoft won't offer you any Windows 10 technical support if you don’t activate the OS.
-If you call or chat with their techs, they will ask you for your key to begin, and you’ll have no response.
+If you call or chat with their techs, they'll start off by asking you for your key, and you’ll have no response.

 Use the Microsoft Student Discount: Free

 Microsoft offers students attending certain universities and high schools the ability to activate Windows 10 Education for free.
-Teachers also get a discount and can get Windows 10 Education for $14.99.
+Teachers can get Windows 10 Education for $14.99.
 You can see if your school is eligible and download your free key here.
 The key is yours even after you graduate.

 But is Windows 10 Education any different from Windows 10 Home?
 It’s actually better.
 Windows 10 Education is the same as Windows 10 Enterprise, which Microsoft calls the most robust version of Windows 10.
-The OS has features targeting security, device control and management and deployment.
-Unlike Windows 10 Home, with Windows 10 Education you can have client and host remote desktop and remote app instead of client only, Hyper-V (Microsoft’s hypervisor) and other additional apps, like AppLocker and BitLocker.
+The OS has features targeting security, device control and management and deployment that Windows 10 Home lacks.
+Unlike Windows 10 Home, Windows 10 Education has client and host remote desktop and remote app i(nstead of client only), Hyper-V (Microsoft’s hypervisor) and extra apps, like AppLocker and BitLocker.
 Although, it’s likely you won’t ever use any of those bonus features.

 If you’re not currently a student but happen to have a .edu email, we don’t recommend scamming the system.
 In addition to ethical concerns, if you get caught, Microsoft can make you pay up anyway.
 “False representations of eligibility voids this offer, and Microsoft reserves the right to collect the full price of product(s) ordered,” Microsoft’s policy states.